 How it all started

-Skycure is a leader in mobile threat defense solutions.
+SEP Mobile is the leader in mobile threat defense solutions.
 As offense is a crucial part of any defense solution, our research team frequently performs experiments to check how mobile devices behave in various scenarios.
 One day, during preparation for a demonstration of a network-based attack, we bought a new router.
 After setting the router in a specific configuration and connecting devices to it, our team witnessed the sudden crash of an iOS app.

 QA Issue or Security Exposure?